- November 6, 2024

 Frequently Asked Questions

-Taiko no Tatsujin: Rhythm Festival is a casual shooter game with kids theme.
+Taiko no Tatsujin: Rhythm Festival is a casual shooter game with anime and kids themes.

 Taiko no Tatsujin: Rhythm Festival is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.